augustusnaz/laravel-google-merchant-api/README.md

 * `MOIREI\GoogleMerchantApi\Contents\Product::with()`

-  throws `MOIREI\GoogleMerchantApi\Exceptions\ProductContentAttributesUndefined`
+  throws `MOIREI\GoogleMerchantApi\Exceptions\ProductContentAttributesUndefined` if the supplied attributes is not a Model or array.

 * The `insert`, `get`, `delete`, `list`, `listAcknowledged` and `scout` methods in the API classes will throw `GuzzleHttp\Exception\ClientException` if the client request is corrupted, fails, not defined or not authorised.

 * The `MOIREI\GoogleMerchantApi\Exceptions\Invalid**Input` exceptions are thrown if an unresolvable entity is passed as a content attribute.

 Exceptions should be handled using the `catch` function.
 If making synchronous calls, use the try-catch block.
+You'd be well advised to always catch requests (and notify your business logic), seeing that Google has a million reasons to deny any request.

 ## Design Notes

-* Insert, List, Get, Delete methods always return a clone of the original instance if using the default asynchronous feature.
+* Insert, List, Get, Delete methods will always return a clone of the original instance if using the default asynchronous feature.
 This allows the then, otherwise, and catch callbacks of multiple requests to not override.
 These methods return a Guzzle response if set to synchronous mode.
 * If the delete method is called and the resolved content ID is invalid, it returns without making any requests or throwing any errors.
 If the get method, it returns a list of products or orders.
 * A valid product content ID follows the pattern *online:en:AU:1* i.e. `channel:contentLanguage:targetCountry:offerId`.
 This ID is of course auto generated; and the attributes, except for `offerId`, have default values.
-* Requests can take up to 2 hours before they reflect on Google Merchant Center.
+* Requests can take up to 2 hours before they reflect on your Google Merchant Center.
 Patience!
 * Unlike the ProductApi or OrderApi classes, the events constructor may take a Model, array or callback.
 * Calling the `all` method on a `Product`, `Order` or any content class will resolve all mutated attributes. e.g. `$order['lineItems'][0]['shippingDetails']['deliverByDate']` returns a `Carbon`.